 MINNESOTA CLE REQUIREMENTS

-Whether you’re an experienced or newly admitted Minnesota attorney, here’s what you need to be in the know about the MN CLE rules and how to get your Minnesota CLE Requirements fulfilled with a Knowledge Group CLE Bundle.
+Whether you’re an experienced or newly admitted Minnesota attorney, here’s what you need to know about the MN CLE rules and how to get your Minnesota CLE Requirements fulfilled with a Knowledge Group CLE Bundle.

 Minnesota CLE Requirements: All attorneys admitted to practice in Minnesota shall complete forty-five (45) credit hours of continuing legal education including at least three (3) credit hours of ethics and at least two (2) credit hours of elimination of bias.